Diving Holidays In Komodo National Park

 On land, the unusual landscape of Komodo Island forms the perfect backdrop for the home of the world’s largest lizard, the Komodo Dragon.
 The 'ora' as they are called locally, can be seen on excursions on the island.

-Komodo National Park is located between the islands of Sumbawa and Flores in the Lesser Sunda Islands, at a distance of 200 nautical miles to the east of Bali and encompasses a number of islands, the largest of which are Komodo and Rinca.
-A total of 112,500 hectares of the surrounding waters are also under the jurisdiction of the park rangers.
+Komodo National Park is located between the islands of Sumbawa and Flores in the Lesser Sunda Islands, 200 nautical miles east of Bali.
+It encompasses several islands, the largest of which are Komodo and Rinca.
+The park rangers also have jurisdiction over 112,500 hectares of the surrounding waters.

 Komodo and Rinca Islands are part of Flores, separated from Sumbawa to the west by the Sape Strait.
 In the middle of the strait, the bottom drops to almost 300 metres.
 The many islands and relatively shallow seas between Flores and Komodo's west coast mean very fast currents at tidal changes, especially when the higher tidal waters of the Pacific Ocean in the north flow through into the Indian Ocean to the south.
 The upwellings from the deep surrounding seas bring nutrients and plankton to keep the waters of Komodo Island rich and well-fed, which makes perfect conditions for some spectacular scuba diving.